• Skip to primary navigation

 The weekend sees just the Beach Course used and another unusual feature of this tournament is that it features not one, but two cuts.
 The top 65 and ties progress to Saturday, before a second cut sees only the best 35 (and ties) make it to the final day.

 In 2019 Melbourne native James Nitties gave the tournament a further boost in profile when he rolled in nine birdies in a row during the Vic Open.
 That set a new record for the European Tour and also tied the record on the PGA Tour (set by Mark Calcavecchia at the Canada Open back in 2009).
-Sadly, his hot streak wasn’t enough for him to claim victory though and despite those nine birdies he finished down in 62nd place on three under par.
+Sadly, his hot streak wasn’t enough for him to claim victory though and despite those nine birdies he missed the fourth round cut, finishing down in 62nd place on three under par.

 Primary Sidebar